Rebirth Year Two

 <<< Rebirth Era Year 1 <<< ||| >>> Rebirth Era Year 3 >>>

-1. [1]TODD CUNNINGHAM / COLLIN COLSHER: Now that Oswald Cobblepot is a big shot and running the Iceberg Lounge, a lot will happen in his life this calendar year.
+1. [1]TODD CUNNINGHAM / COLLIN COLSHER: Now that Oswald Cobblepot is a big shot and running the Iceberg Lounge, a lot will happen in his life this calendar year (as per The Penguin #0-12 and The Penguin Special #1).
 Cobblepot will meet, marry, and divorce Lisa St. Claire.
-He will have twins—Addison and Aiden—with another woman.
+He will meet, marry, and divorce someone named Madeline, with whom he will have twins named Addison and Aiden.
 And he will have another child, Ethan, with an Iceberg Lounge waitress.
-(Clearly, Cobblepot won’t be using condoms.)
+(Yes, in this year alone, Cobblepot will get married and divorced twice and he’ll have three kids!)
 Notably, in the coming few years, Penguin will have nine other children with various other women.
+Clearly, he won’t be using condoms.
 We also must mention that King’s Penguin origin (from The Penguin) takes a radical departure from all previous canon.
 This has serious effect upon other characters, including Ethan.
 Instead of Cobblepot having been a fixture of Gotham City’s criminal underworld for a long while prior to Batman’s debut, King has Cobblepot claw and scratch his way to get there only after Batman has already debuted.
 In the New 52, Ethan had been born well before Batman’s debut and was roughly the same age as Babs Gordon, but thanks to King’s new Penguin timeline, Ethan must be much younger than Babs.
 This means that Hope Larsen’s “Son of Penguin” (2017)—a New 52 story that originally introduced Ethan and saw him as a romantic partner for Babs—has to be a drastically altered version for the Rebirth/Infinite Frontier Era.
 Ethan can only be a teenager when he eventually comes to Gotham, and an adult Babs definitely will have no romantic connection with him.
 King shaking up Penguin’s origin really didn’t take into account that certain pre-existing things would be altered.
 (Although, we should mention that it was actually Chip Zdarsky that included Ethan into King’s The Penguin narrative in the first place—in the second features to Batman Vol 3 #125-127 aka The Penguin #0.)

 2. [2]COLLIN COLSHER: In the Modern Age, Tweedledum and Tweedledee were cousins Dumfree (also spelled Dumfrey) Tweed and Deever Tweed, respectively.
 When Dumfree died, Deever’s twin brother Dumson took over as the new Tweedledum.
 In the New 52, that was altered and reversed by writer Scott Snyder so that the original Tweedledum and Tweedledee were Dumson and Deever.
 Dumson was later replaced by Deever’s twin brother Dumfree as the new Tweedledum.
 It’s confusing, I know.
 Basically, based upon this history, we can’t be certain of which pair of Tweeds we are dealing with here in the Rebirth Era.
 It could be Dumfree and Deever or Dumson and Deever.
 All we know is that, by the time Deathstroke Vol. 4 #36 comes around in about fourteen years, the duo is definitely the twins—Dumfree and Deever.
 Although, Batman: Urban Legends #9 Part 2 confirms that they are Dumfree and Deever, but it makes them cousins!
 I guess we’ll never know their true familial relationship.
 Twin cousins?
 I guess that’s pretty apropos of Lewis Carroll.
 Sheesh.